 The resulting program will read the arguments to the main function from standard input and print its return value on standard output.
-The arguments are read and printed in Futhark syntax.
+The arguments are read and printed in Futhark syntax, just like futharki(1).

 The generated code is very slow, likely too slow to be useful.
 It is more interesting to use this command's big brother, futhark pyopencl.